-Let’s face it, these days, more and more business owners are shifting from using marketing professionals to promote their businesses and choosing to take a more hands-on role.
-This is mistake number one, but we’ll get to that a little later.
+Let’s face it, visit this site these days, anemia more and more business owners are shifting from using marketing professionals to promote their businesses and choosing to take a more hands-on role.
+This is mistake number one, purchase but we’ll get to that a little later.
 For now, let’s think about how or why you got into the career you’re in.
 Maybe it’s because you loved it….maybe because you are especially good at it….maybe it’s just a way to make ends meet.
 Whatever the case, you have the job you have because, at some level, you like it or possess the skills to excel at it.
 The same is true for marketing personnel; be it graphic designers or advertising executives.
 We marketing professionals have a specific knowledge about what works in the market place, what designs and words provoke a response from the reader and what outlets are the most effective in seeing a return on your investment: this is why you need us.
 I have collected five of some of the most common marketing mistakes people make.

 1. “I can do this myself”.
 Perhaps you can (and even have some success), but if you run a successful coffee shop, please stick to making coffee (we designers need your delicious coffee in the worst way!).
 While some of your ideas and marketing strategies may actually bring in some new customers, how many hours and dollars have you spent to do so?
 A marketing professional can work for you while you focus your attention on your own business.
 We can also make sure you are not spending all that hard earned money on something virtually ineffective.
 This mistake is a big one because if you make this mistake, you are very likely to make the mistakes listed below…these are big no-nos in marketing.
 In fact, they are often the opposite of effective marketing.